arthurbrousse/arthurbrousse.github.io/_posts/2021-12-17-datastory.md

 ## Who is doing the talking ?
 Now, this is all fine and dandy, but during our initial topic analysis, something stood out that deserves attention: Who exactly is doing the talking?
 Are the people talking about Tesla the same ones that talk about Chevrolet?
 Where does everyone that's speaking come from?
 Tesla being a highly up and coming company with a mindset of innovation, we might have very different classes of people talking about it compared to a 100-year-old company like Chevrolet.
 To accomplish this, a great resource we can take advantage of is the information contained by the "occupation" field in the "wiki data" dumps (datasets fetched from Wikipedia's database).
 Indeed, we have the speakers who uttered the quotes, and therefore, with a little bit of digging, we can find their occupation(s).
-So we will focus on two events related to Tesla and two events related to Chevrolet.

 {% include piechart_occupation.html %}